Family pleads for help in finding young Cuban woman missing for 15 days in Texas

 Related videos:

-The family of Naomi Zoila Leyva Agüero, a 26-year-old Cuban resident in Houston, Texas, is urgently seeking help to find her after she has been missing for 15 days.
+The family of Naomi Zoila Leyva Agüero, a 26-year-old Cuban resident in Houston, Texas, is urgently asking for help to find her after she has been missing for 15 days.

-The young woman, known among her loved ones as «Nailed», lives in the Katy area and her family and friends have lost all contact with her for the past two weeks.
+The young woman, known among her acquaintances as “Nailed,” lives in the Katy area and her family and friends have lost all contact with her for the past two weeks.

 Search notice disseminated by the family of Naomi Zoila Leyva Agüero

-Distressed by the disappearance of the young woman, they are seeking the community's help to gather information that can lead to her whereabouts as soon as possible.
+In distress over the young woman's disappearance, they are seeking the community's assistance to gather information that could help locate her as soon as possible.

-The search poster, circulated by the family and close friends on social media, warns that Naomi "is not answering calls or messages, neither from her mother nor from her friends," and states that "she is missing, and no one knows her whereabouts."
+The search poster, shared by family and close friends on social media, warns that Naomi "is not answering calls or messages, neither from her mother nor from her friends," and states that "she is missing, and no one knows her whereabouts."

-The notice includes several photographs of Naomi, in which her tattoos on her arms and torso can be identified.
+The notice includes several photographs of Naomi, in which her tattoos on her arms and torso are identifiable.
 The young woman was born in Las Tunas on August 8, 1999.

 According to the information released, the last time she was seen, she was allegedly in the company of a man, whose name and photo appear on the poster.

-"Please spread this information, whether you know the person or not, it could save their life," urges the missing person poster.
+"Please spread this information, whether you know her or not, it could save her life," urges the missing person poster.

-The dissemination of alerts through social media is the primary mechanism used by the Cuban community in the United States to locate missing compatriots, especially when the closest relatives are in Cuba and cannot act directly on U.S. soil.
+The dissemination of alerts through social media is the main mechanism used by the Cuban community in the United States to locate missing compatriots, especially when the closest relatives are in Cuba and cannot act directly on U.S. territory.

 Filed under: